Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 \end{proof}

-And we can now finish the proof one theorem: \begin{proof}[Proof of Theorem~\ref{thm:triBK2ALG}] First we remove from $\v$ the measurements which do not appear in $\v^-$.
+And we can now finish the proof of one of the main theorems of this section: \begin{proof}[Proof of Theorem~\ref{thm:triBK2ALG}] First we remove from $\v$ the measurements which do not appear in $\v^-$.
 We also remove the associated edges from $G$, to obtain $G^-$.
 Since $\p$ is generic, then $m(\p)$ is generic in $M_{d,n}$ from Theorem~\ref{thm:Mvariety}.
 Then we simply apply Lemma~\ref{lem:triBK}. \end{proof}

 With some other added assumptions, we can use an assumption of genericity on $\p$ to automatically obtain genericity for $m(\q)$ in $M_{d,n}$.
-To see this, we first use the following definition from~\cite{asimow}.
+To see this, we first use the following definition.

 \begin{definition} Let $d$ be a fixed dimension.
 Let $E$ be an edge measurement ensemble with $n\ge d+1$.
 We say $E$ is \defn{infinitesimally rigid} in $d$ dimensions, if, starting at some generic (real or complex) configuration $\p$, there are no differential motions of $\p$ in $d$ dimensions that preserve all of the squared lengths among the edges of $E$, except for differential congruences.